Zudoku

 Volumes

-In this guide we will create a volume, attach it to an instance (a web server), and write to it.
-We will then show how to detach it, kill that instance, and attach it to a new instance, showing that what we wrote to it persisted across instances.
-Finally, we will discuss how you can share volumes across instances (read-only at present).
+In this guide you will create a volume, attach it to a web server instance, and write to it.
+Then you will detach it, remove that instance, attach it to a new instance, and confirm the data persisted.
+Finally, the guide covers how to share volumes across instances (read-only at present).

-Unikraft Cloud also supports sharing a volume across multiple instances, currently only as a read-only mount (read-write for volume sharing is in the works).
+You can also share a volume across many instances as a read-only mount (read-write sharing is in progress).

-To start, let's create the volume via kraft cloud volume, with size in MBs and name my-volume:
+To start, create the volume via kraft cloud volume, with size in MBs and name my-volume:

 kraft cloud volume create --size 100 --name my-volume